 She had a camera and a small bag with her.

 While walking she saw a mother and baby on a wall and took a photo of them from a distance.

 The female decided for whatever reason to jump at Sue and landed on her back.

 Sue tried to keep calm but the monkey went down her arm and bit her hand not once but three times.

-There were no rangers around to help and to make matters worse ( this is while Sue is being bitten ) a women even asked if she could take a picture of Sue with the monkey on her.
+There were no rangers around to help and to make matters worse ( this is while Sue is being bitten ) a woman asked if she could take a picture of Sue with the monkey on her.